 Evan Wittenberg is SVP, People at Box.
 As chief human resources officer, he leads a team that finds, develops and retains the company’s talent while maintaining the unique culture at Box.
 Prior to joining Box, Evan was Hewlett-Packard’s Chief Talent Officer where he was responsible for a global workforce of 350,000 employees.

 Scott Wyatt is an NBBJ Managing Partner, overseeing the talents, accomplishments and business strategies of the firm’s ten offices.
 Scott has led the creation of new global headquarters for some of the world’s foremost corporations including Boeing, Samsung, Reebok, Telenor, Adobe, Amgen and the Frank Russell Company.

 8:00pm-8:30pm – Audience Q&A

 NBBJ is a different kind of design practice, one that helps our clients drive innovation by creating highly productive, sustainable spaces that free people to live, learn, work and play as they were meant to.

 The world’s leading organizations look to our experts to help them design environments that disrupt the status quo and effect real, meaningful change at all levels.
-We make news bypartnering with like-minded companies named “Most Innovative” by Fast Company including Samsung, Microsoft, Amazon and Tencent.
+Named among the top 10 most innovative architecture firms by Fast Company two years in a row, we make news by partnering with like-minded companies including Samsung, Microsoft, Amazon and Tencent.
 Our clients also include institutional leaders such as Cambridge University, Cleveland Clinic, Massachusetts General Hospital, NYU Medical Center and Stanford University.

 Founded in 1943, NBBJ has locations in Beijing, Boston, Columbus, London, Los Angeles, New York, Pune, San Francisco, Seattle and Shanghai.